ldtdev0/LichUI/README.md

 - Camera privacy toggle support
 - Debloated from useless system services/additional apps
 - Integrated OTA updates app
-- Play Integrity Fix included
 - [BluetoothLibraryPatcher](https://github.com/3arthur6/BluetoothLibraryPatcher) included
-- [FrameworkPatch](https://github.com/chiteroman/FrameworkPatch) implemented in system frameworks
-- [KnoxPatch](https://github.com/salvogiangri/KnoxPatch) implemented in system frameworks
 - China Device Care app included
 - [Patched GoodLock](https://github.com/corsicanu/goodlock_dump) app included
-- Unlimited backup storage on Google Photos
-- Extra mods (Live blur toggle, FOD animation style, secure screenshot toggle, app downgrade toggle, Dual Messenger on all apps)
-- Extra CSC features (Call recording, Hiya, Network speed in status bar, AltZLife)

 # Copyright Notice

-Copyright © 2024 Salvo Giangreco.
+Copyright © 2024 MrDemon-LICH.
 All rights reserved.

-Starting from version 2.0.0, UN1CA is no longer under the GPL-3.0 License.
-Instead, all rights to the software are reserved by the owner.
+For LICHROM all rights to the software are reserved to the owner.

-The following conditions now apply:
+The following conditions apply:

 1. **No Modifications:** The software may not be modified in any way.
 This includes but is not limited to changing, adding, or removing any part of the software's code or functionality.